mdaz78/mdaz78/README.md

 ### ⚡ Fun Facts

-- I once migrated a monolith to microservices, saving 40% in infra costs
+- Migrated a monolith to microservices, saving 40% in infra costs
-- Built a FinTech marketing site where non-devs could update content without touching code
+- Built a FinTech marketing site where non-devs could edit content with no code
-- Obsessed with performance, DX, and beautiful UI/UX
+- Obsessively focused on performance, DX, and beautiful UI/UX

----